Skip to content

 if expected_organization:

-org_match = metadata.get("organization") == expected_organization
+org_match = verified_payload_dict.get("organization") == expected_organization

 results["custom_checks"]["organization_match"] = org_match